 “Imagine for a minute a person who, under the spell of evil, becomes evil himself.
 Imagine the same person in a different setting: his demon has lost power, the evil of sophistication which evoked his underworld has gone.
 The person who has been possessed by evil, who was evil, who performed evil deeds, will, all of a sudden, lose all ‘symptoms’ of evil.
 He will no longer be possessed; his evil maxims will disappear.
 In short, evil is among other things an opportunist.
 If the plague has gone, the opportunity has gone, and so has the spell.
 This is the solution to the riddle of the ‘banality of evil’.
 Evil is far from banal, but banal people can be possessed by evil, perform evil deeds and be evil.
 The Eichmann who spoke in the courtroom of Jerusalem was not the same Eichmann who master-minded, with obstinacy, cunning and ingenuity, and when time was running out for him, the deportation of Hungarian Jews.”
 (172).

-At the end of Eichmann in Jerusalem Arendt writes: “And just as you [Eichmann] supported and carried out a policy of not wanting to share the earth with the Jewish people and the people of a number of other nations—as though you and your superiors had any right to determine who should and who should not inhabit the world—we find that no one, that is, no member of the human race, can be expected to want to share the earth with you.
+Of course this talk of being possessed and not being the same person appears to be inconsistent with personal accountability and receiving just deserts.
+But this need not be the case.
+The courtroom Eichmann can certainly be different from his possessed war years but nonetheless retain the personal identity required to be a responsible agent.
+In any case, Arendt’s account of the banality of evil certainly did not remove moral accountability.
+At the end of Eichmann in Jerusalem she writes: “And just as you [Eichmann] supported and carried out a policy of not wanting to share the earth with the Jewish people and the people of a number of other nations—as though you and your superiors had any right to determine who should and who should not inhabit the world—we find that no one, that is, no member of the human race, can be expected to want to share the earth with you.
 This is the reason, and the only reason, you must hang.”

 Eichmann in the yard of Ayalon Prison in Israel, 1961